 Should a child who has already had the COVID-19 infection take the vaccine?

-Can children take the vaccine with other scheduled childhood vaccinations?
+Can children get the vaccine with other scheduled childhood vaccinations?

-Yes, the other vaccines may need to be administered at a different site.
-No specific time interval is recommended between routine vaccinations and the COVID-19 vaccine for children.
+Yes.
+There is no specific time interval that is recommended between routine vaccinations and the COVID-19 vaccine for children.

 - Pfizer-BioNTech (Comirnaty®) COVID-19 Vaccine Fact Sheet for people age 6 months through 4 years